Every aspiring web entrepreneur wants to know how to start an online business that’s profitable.

 Almost every niche contains people willing to buy a good product or service.

-But as Patel recommends, you probably want to steer clear of the minimalist niche.
-(7)
+But as Patel recommends, you may want to steer clear of the minimalist niche. (source)

 Next, you want to write a blog post in which you can naturally and honestly recommend a product or service.